misterbyrne/slack/README.md

 1. Install [nodejs] (https://nodejs.org)
 2. If the installation of nodejs didn't include it (it usually does) install node's package manager, [npm] (https://www.npmjs.com)
+3. Install nodewebkit globally by running `npm install nodewebkit -g`
-2. Clone this repository
+4. Clone this repository
-3. From the root of the repository run `npm run build`
+5. From the root of the repository run `npm run build`

 ## Disclaimers